 Doug: Almost like, I don't know -- a berserker rage?

+Karen: The Legionnaires realize he's been brainwashed and Brainiac 5 begins treatments to cure him.
+But who has brainwashed him?
 Karen: They soon find out, as the dreaded Tyr attacks Legion headquarters.
 This was the first appearance of the villain with a gun for a hand.
 However, Timber Wolf easily stops Tyr and all is right with the Legion again.

 Doug: Tyr's hand deal was somewhat reminiscent of Marvel's Klaw.
 Wasn't there a Super Powers figure of Tyr?
 I'm thinking there was.

 Karen: This was a fairly simple, and to be honest, uninteresting story.
 The saving grace is the fantastic Cockrum art.
 Although no inker is credited I think he might have inked himself; the art is similar to work he did on Giant-Size Avengers.
 I love the detail Cockrum puts into each scene.
 For instance, in Timber Wolf's quarters we see blueprints for the USS Enterprise, as well as a model of a Klingon cruiser!
 Tyr's spaceship looks something like a Klingon ship, come to think of it.
 Doug: The space element of the Legion was often a pleaser.
 It just opened up a lot more story possibilities.
 And you are so right about Cockrum's art -- whereas John Forte and later Curt Swan certainly gave the Legion it's "look" at different stages of its life, it was Cockrum and shortly thereafter Mike Grell who typified my Legion.
 I can unashamedly say that as a young adolescent boy, the Legion was a fave title for several reasons.
 Karen: These old Legion tales may not have much meat to them, but the framework for what was to come later is definitely being built here.